b-ptiste/fruit_ninja/README.md

 # Fruit Ninja Pygame Clone

-This is a recreation of the popular mobile game "Fruit Ninja" using Pygame.
+It is a personal project.
+I try to recreate of the popular mobile game "Fruit Ninja" using Pygame and the webcame.

 # Installation
-Clone the repository
+* `Clone the repository`
+install requirements
+* `pip install requirements.txt`

+Create the database.
+You must have MySQL.

+*`python build_db.py --host #your/host --user #your/user/name --password #your/password --database #your/database/name`

+Lauch the game and enjoy !
+*`python main.py --host #your/host --user #your/user/name --password #your/password --database #your/database/name`

 # Acknowledgments